 Klinefelter’s syndrome is associated with primary male hypogonadism.
-In Klinefelter’s syndrome, the male has more than one X chromosome in addition to his Y chromosome.
+The male has more than one X chromosome in addition to his Y chromosome.
 A normal male karyotype should include only one X and one Y chromosome.
-An extra X chromosome affects the development of the testicles and is associated with a decreased production of testosterone and eventually male hypogonadism.
+An extra X chromosome affects testicle development; it is associated with decreased testosterone production and eventually male hypogonadism.

 Undescended testicles or cryptorchidism is also associated with an increased risk of infertility due to hypogonadism.
-The risk is highest when the child does not undergo a correction surgery early in childhood.
+The risk is highest when the child does not undergo corrective surgery early in childhood.

-Patients with hemochromatosis have an increased iron overload, which is believed to be responsible for abnormal testicular function in a subset of patients and can be linked to decreased testosterone production and hypogonadism.
+Patients with hemochromatosis have an increased iron overload, which is believed to be responsible for abnormal testicular function in a subset of patients.
+Hemochromatosis can be linked to decreased testosterone production and hypogonadism.

-Finally, patients with previous chemotherapy or radiotherapy treatment for any form of cancer can have an effect on sperm production and testosterone.
-When no cause can be identified and the patient is older than 80 years, it is very likely that hypogonadism is a normal aging process in this patient.
+Finally, patients with previous chemotherapy or radiotherapy treatment for any form of cancer can affect sperm production and testosterone.
+When no cause can be identified and the patient is over 80, it is very likely that hypogonadism is part of the normal aging process.

 Secondary male hypogonadism

-Inflammatory diseases, such as sarcoidosis and tuberculosis, can involve either the hypothalamus or the pituitary and can cause dysfunction in the release of the different hormones described above and eventually hypogonadism.
+Inflammatory diseases, such as sarcoidosis and tuberculosis, can involve either the hypothalamus or the pituitary and can cause dysfunctional release of the different hormones described above and eventually hypogonadism.

-HIV/AIDS infection is associated with low levels of testosterone as it affects the hypothalamus-pituitary testicular axis.
+HIV/AIDS infection is associated with low testosterone levels because the virus affects the hypothalamus-pituitary testicular axis.

 Clinical Presentation of Male Hypogonadism

 Patients who present with infertility can have oligospermia.
-Patients might also complain of erectile dysfunction, and a reduction in the ejaculate volume.
-Symptoms of depression reduced stamina, and feeling tired are also commonly described in these patients.
+Patients might also complain of erectile dysfunction, and lower ejaculate volume.
+These patients also experience symptoms of depression, reduced stamina, and fatigue.

 Diagnostic Work-up for Male Hypogonadism